goldfirere/singletons/README.md

 `PNum` class because with `StarIsType` enabled, GHC thinks `*` is a synonym for `Type`.

-You may also want
+You may also want to consider toggling various warning flags:

-* `-Wno-redundant-constraints`
+* `-Wno-redundant-constraints`.

-as the code that `singletons` generates uses redundant constraints, and there seems to be no way, without a large library redesign, to avoid this.
+  The code that `singletons` generates uses redundant constraints, and there seems to be no way, without a large library redesign, to avoid this.
+* `-fenable-th-splice-warnings`.
+  By default, GHC does not run pattern-match coverage checker warnings on code inside of Template Haskell quotes.
+This is an extremely common thing to do in `singletons`, so you may consider opting in to these warnings.

 Modules for singleton types
 ---------------------------